UNL-UAV/UNL-UAV/docs/index.md

 UNL Aerospace UAV IARC Team is a student-led aerospace design team operating under the [UNL Aerospace Student Organization](http://unlaero.space/).

-We are focused on designing and building an autonomous drone and robotic manipulation system payload capable of accomplishing the AUVSI IARC Mission 9 directives.
+We are focused on designing and building an autonomous drone and robotic manipulation system payload capable of accomplishing the [AUVSI IARC](#what-is-auvsi-iarc) [Mission 9 Objectives](#mission-9-objective).

 ![](res/img/drone_main.jpg)

 ***

 ## Mission 9 Objective

 1. Fly fully autonomous
 2. Use ONBOARD computing (no data links except for kill switch and safety pilot override)
 3. Avoid obstacles including: